All Episodes

 And I think that's very interesting and very telling.

-And Charles's piece was very interesting.
+And Charles' piece was very interesting.

-And he describes interestingly what he described as his secular catechism growing up.
+And he describes, interestingly, what he described as his secular catechism growing up.

 And he described the secular catechism as focusing on three points.

-One is that uh science and God are fundamentally incompatible, two is that humans are animals um and our consciousness dies with our animal bodies, and three was that religion universally,
+Two is that humans are animals and our consciousness dies with our animal bodies.

-including Christianity, but all religions are human inventions that uh are meant to help us uh reconcile with the reality of death, and there's no evidence to support uh Christianity or any other religion.
+And three was that religion universally, including Christianity, but all religions are human inventions that are meant to help us reconcile with the reality of death.

-So the piece is very sort of mild-mannered, and not to say milk toast, I don't want to be unkind.
+So the piece is very sort of mild-mannered, not to say milquetoast.

 So I thought that was a very interesting take.